 Phuket Big Buddha is one of the island’s most iconic landmarks, offering a powerful blend of spirituality, culture, and breathtaking views.
-Perched high on Nakkerd Hill, this majestic white marble statue overlooks southern Phuket, with sweeping panoramas of beaches, hills, and the Andaman Sea.
+Perched on Nakkerd Hill (400m elevation), this majestic 45m white marble statue overlooks southern Phuket's beaches, hills, and Andaman Sea.
 More than just a sightseeing spot, Phuket Big Buddha is a place of calm reflection, Buddhist heritage, and unforgettable photography.
 Whether you’re a first-time visitor or returning traveller, this 2026 guide covers everything you need to plan a meaningful and memorable visit.

-The Big Buddha — or Phra Phuttha Ming Mongkol Eknakiri as it is officially called — is a giant Buddha statue in the Maravijaya position, made of concrete, and dressed in white Burmese marble tiles.
-The enormous statue measures 45 meters at the top of Nakkerd Hill (approximately 400 m above sea level), was funded completely through the donations of visitors and local people, and was erected between 2004 and 2017.
+The Big Buddha—or Phra Phuttha Ming Mongkol Eknakiri, as it is officially called—is a giant Buddha statue in the Maravijaya position, a concrete statue clad in 12,000+ white Burmese marble tiles (sponsored by donations).
+Standing 45 m tall (base 25.45 m wide) on Nakkerd Hill (~400 m above sea level), it was built via public donations from 2004 to 2015 (official opening 2015).
 The whole area encircling the statue is a temple complex: a prayer hall, several smaller Buddha idols, meditation spaces, donation boxes, and an information hall on the statue’s history and building.

 Time / Period | Why It Works |